We use cookies to ensure you get the best experience on our website. Learn more

 • Who are the people cultivating the allotments?
 While farmers might opt for more vegetables, berries, etc., druids may have more herbs

 • Consider the allotment’s surroundings.
-Make sure that the plants you choose noticeably differ from the surrounding foliage (color and/or shape-wise) as not to get lost visually
+Make sure that the plants you choose noticeably differ from the surrounding foliage (color and/or shape-wise) so as not to get lost visually

 • You can have multiple plant types on a single allotment.
 If you have a longer allotment, you might divide it 50/50 or 67/33.
 For smaller allotments, you are probably better off sticking to a single plant-type